 - Inability to admit that they have a problem

 It was reported that roughly 55 percent of the population in the United States has had a close relative who suffered from alcohol addiction.
 Nearly 100,000 deaths occur annually from alcohol abuse.
-Help someone you know if they suffer from alcohol addiction by calling Narconon Arrowhead at 1-800-468- 6933 and talking to a qualified addiction counselor.
+Help someone you know if they suffer from alcohol addiction by calling Narconon Arrowhead at 1-800-468- 6933 and talking to a addiction referral specialist.

 Alcoholism is best known as a physical addiction to alcohol.
 This is when a person will continue to drink despite the many problems that it is creating.
 Whether the problems are with a person’s physical or mental health, social life, work related, family related or coping with everyday issues, a person cannot stop drinking.
 Alcoholism can control your life, relationships, and ultimately everything.